-- Finally, as no research will be impactful without robust implementation, we must be thinking about how to get the evidence provided in these AAP guidelines to the clinician at the bedside to effect change.
-Use of computerized decision support and evidence-enhanced clinician/parent decision support will be needed and are being studied by the PECARN group.
+- Finally, as no research will be impactful without robust implementation, we must think about how to get the evidence provided in these AAP guidelines to the clinician at the bedside to effect change.
+The use of computerized decision support and evidence-enhanced clinician/parent decision support will be needed and are being studied by the PECARN group.

-Why not head on over to the SGEM to listen to Dennis and Ken Milne get nerdy about the guidelines?
+Why not head to the SGEM to listen to Dennis and Ken Milne discuss the guidelines in detail?